Palestinians downbeat on promised rebuilding of ruined Gaza Strip

 Any help could not come soon enough for Samir Hassanein, 37.
 A gaping hole in his damaged home exposes his sitting room to the elements, despite desperate efforts to shield it with plastic sheeting and bricks.

-His neighborhood of Shejaia was shredded by Israeli artillery fire on July 20.
-For almost two months, Hassanein and his family have stayed on; he was eager not to stray far and miss delegations from the U.N. and charity organizations to register his house for repair funds that have yet to come.
+His neighbourhood of Shejaia was shredded by Israeli artillery fire on July 20.
+For almost two months, Hassanein and his family have stayed on; he was eager not to stray far and miss delegations from the U.N. and charity organisations to register his house for repair funds that have yet to come.

 "They must build our houses for us - we can't live like this.
 They should have begun building long ago.
 We're not ready for winter and now we're drowning in the rain," he told Reuters.